Desigual: Brand image

 In 2004, the company launched a line of T-shirts inspired by drawings of Thomas Meyer's daughters.
 In January 2010, Desigual launched a campaign in Spain and Portugal to promote the sale period: customers were invited to enter stores in their underwear, with the first 100 customers receiving a free outfit.
 The slogan for this campaign was: "Enter naked, leave dressed".
 200 people queued in their underwear on the street outside the Madrid store to take advantage of the winter sale.
-The campaign was repeated in London, Berlin, Stockholm, Madrid, Prague and New York in June 2011; and in Madrid, Seville and Lyon in January 2012.
+The campaign was repeated in London, Berlin, Stockholm, Madrid, Prague, and New York in June 2011, and in Madrid, Seville, and Lyon in January 2012.

 One of the brand’s most notable campaigns starred Winnie Harlow, a Canadian model with vitiligo, who was the face of the spring-summer 2014 collection.
 Desigual regularly creates collections with cultural and artistic figures.
 In addition to the collaboration with French designer Christian Lacroix, which began in 2011.
-Desigual signed a worldwide partnership with Cirque du Soleil in June 2011to develop a clothing collection named "Desigual inspired by Cirque du Soleil" including sixty items of clothing and accessories.
-Desigual also collaborated with Disney in a collection inspired by the iconic denim jacket, created by Thomas Meyer in the 80s from denim scraps with leather embellishments of different colour.
+Desigual signed a worldwide partnership with Cirque du Soleil in June 2011 to develop a clothing collection named "Desigual inspired by Cirque du Soleil" including sixty items of clothing and accessories.
+Desigual also collaborated with Disney in a collection inspired by the iconic denim jacket, created by Thomas Meyer in the 80s from denim scraps with leather embellishments of different colours.

 Starting in 2018, the firm established new collaborations with well-known personalities and other companies through which it has launched capsule collections featuring new materials, campaigns promoting diversity, and artistic projects.
 These collaborations have involved the likes of artists Miranda Makaroff and Okuda San Miguel, designer María Escoté, actor Jordi Mollá and Najwa Nimri, as well as with Ecoalf, Victoria or Sonar Barcelona.